crarem/teamwork-project-time-trends/README.md

-# Calculating and presenting total team time on all Teamwork.com account projects
+# Calculating total team time by month logged on all Teamwork.com projects